-The Port of Singapore is the busiest container transhipment hub in the world.
-Located on the southern end of the Malay Peninsula, about 30km south-west of the Port of Johor in Malaysia, the Port of Singapore offers connectivity to over 600 ports in 123 countries.
-It is the largest publicly owned port in the world.
+The Port of Singapore is the busiest container transhipment hub and the largest publicly owned port in the world.
+Located on the southern end of the Malay Peninsula, 30km south-west of the Port of Johor in Malaysia, the Port of Singapore offers connectivity to more than 600 ports in 123 countries.

 Other ancillary services include the supply of water and provisions.
 Pilotage and towage services are also provided.

-The port facilities include the container terminals, berths, cranes, storage facilities, port information systems, an approach channel and an inter-modal transport system.
+The facilities at the Port of Singapore include container terminals, berths, cranes, storage facilities, port information systems, an approach channel and an inter-modal transport system.

-The Terminals Security Department maintains high levels of security in cooperation with the Maritime and Port Authority of Singapore, the Police Coast Guard, the Republic of Singapore Navy and the Singapore Civil Defence Force.
-The ports security features include an armed auxiliary police force, perimeter fencing, manned gates, 24hr CCTV surveillance system and metal detectors for people and cargo.
+The Terminals Security Department maintains high levels of security in co-operation with the Maritime and Port Authority of Singapore, the Police Coast Guard, the Republic of Singapore Navy and the Singapore Civil Defence Force.
+The ports security features include an armed auxiliary police force, perimeter fencing, manned gates, 24h CCTV surveillance system and metal detectors for people and cargo.

 The police force conducts regular patrols and checks to control threats from external sources.
-Other security procedures include: security pass system for staff, temporary passes for visitors and IT system to track movement/location of all containers within terminal.
+Other security procedures include security pass system for staff, temporary passes for visitors, and an IT system to track movement/location of all containers within the terminal.